 At 18 years of age, Michael Klim was named Australian Swimming Rookie of the Year in 1995 as he embarked on his professional career.
 Best known for his butterfly and freestyle dominance, Klim was soon to become one of Australia’s most distinguished and successful athletes ever.
 Klim emerged on the world stage after winning a bronze medal in his first Olympic appearance in the 1996 Atlanta Games and continued his rise in 1997 when he broke the world record in the 100 metrebutterfly.
 In 1997, Klim was awarded the World Swimmer of the Year at the age of 20.

-Klim was one of the undisputed stars of the Sydney Olympic Games with two gold and two silver.
-He was instrumental in Australia’s thrilling 4x100m relay victory, unleashing a world record lead off swim to win his first gold on the first night.
+At the 1998 FINA World Championships in Perth, Klim’s record haul of seven medals in seven events, including four gold, is one of the most outstanding performances by an Australian at an international swim meet.
+Klim backed this performance up in the 1998 Commonwealth Games in Kuala Lumpur where again, he won seven medals, including four gold.
+Klim was named Australian Swimmer of the Year in 1998.The 2000 Sydney Olympic Games saw Klim star, winning two gold and two silver medals.
+He was instrumental in Australia’s thrilling 4x100m relay victory, unleashing a world record leadoff swim to win his first gold on the first night.
 Klim later helped smash the world record in the 4x200m relay to win his second gold.